JacoboGuijar/pdf-scraper-with-ocr/README.md

 ![](https://i.imgur.com/gughskB.png)

-This will change the language to english only for this selection, something that seems to help a lot in the email detection.
+This will change the language to English only for this selection, something that seems to help a lot in the email detection.

+Different features for different types of text will be added in the future

 ## Deleting pages
 Every PDF is different from others.
 They can be organized in a lot of different ways, making the automation of the pages to delete kind of a pain.
 Currently this are the commands supported for deleting pages: